cksystemsteaching/selfie/manuscript/encoding.md

 ./selfie: this is selfie's starc compiling manuscript/code/integer.c ...
-./selfie: this is selfie's mipster executing manuscript/code/integer.c with 1MB of physical memory 85 decimal:     85
+./selfie: this is selfie's mipster executing manuscript/code/integer.c with 1MB of physical memory 85 in decimal:     85
-'U' ASCII code: 85
+'U' in ASCII:      85
 "85" string:       85
-85 hexadecimal: 0x55
+85 in hexadecimal: 0x55
-85 octal:       00125
+85 in octal:       00125
-85 binary:      1010101
+85 in binary:      1010101
 manuscript/code/integer.c: exiting with exit code 0 and 0.00MB of mallocated memory ./selfie: this is selfie's mipster terminating manuscript/code/integer.c with exit code 0 and 0.12MB of mapped memory ...
 ```

 T> Numbers in hexadecimal, such as `0x55` for example, are printed with a leading `0x` to emphasize that they use base 16.
-Similarly, a leading `00` indicates that the following number uses base 8, as in `00125` for example.
+Similarly, a leading `00` indicates that the following number uses base 8 as in `00125`, for example.

 You may check for yourself that `0x55` and `00125` do in fact represent the value `85` by computing `5`\*16+`5` and (`1`\*8+`2`)\*8+`5`.